BetaPundit/Facial-keypoints-detection/README.md

 # Facial keypoints detection
 Detect facial keypoints using Convolutional Neural Network in Pytorch.

+Use image processing techniques and deep learning techniques to detect faces in an image and find facial keypoints, such as the position of the eyes, nose, and mouth on a face.

 <img src='images/landmarks_numbered.jpg' height= 250>
 <img src='images/key_pts_example.png' height = 250>